-Die-cast aluminium fusion, also known as high pressure die casting or pressurised mould foundry, is a process developed in the United States during the mid-19th century where a molten metal or alloy is injected with high pressure into a metal mould.
-Once the injected metal has solidified, the metal mould is opened and the piece obtained is extracted.
+Aluminium casting, also known as "die casting", is a process developed in the United States in the mid-19th century whereby a molten metal, or alloy, is injected at high pressure into a metal mould.
+Once the injected metal has solidified, the metal mould is opened and the resulting part is removed.

-The process of die-cast aluminium fusion is automatised and computerised and therefore lends itself to high productivity.
-The constant control of the casting process ensures the best possible quality of die-cast parts and maximises the production efficiency of their plants.
+The aluminium casting process is automated and computerised, thus lending itself to high productivity.
+Constant control of the casting process ensures the best possible quality of the castings and maximises the production efficiency of its plants.

-Thanks to the high technological and quality standards achieved today by equipment and machinery, the pieces produced by die casting ensure better minimum dimensional tolerances and surface finishes than other foundry processes.
+Thanks to the high technological and quality standards achieved today by the equipment and machinery, the parts produced by die casting ensure minimum dimensional tolerances and better surface finishes than other foundry processes.

-Thanks to the modern die-casting systems of aluminium and zinc alloys with capacities ranging from 100 to 1400 tonnes, Italpres is able to manufacture high tech items with weights ranging from 4 grams to 15 kilos, either in small, medium or large scale production.
+Thanks to modern die-casting plants for aluminium and zinc alloy parts with capacities from 100 to 1400 tons, italpres is able to produce high-tech items with weights ranging from 4 grams to 15 kilos, in small, medium and large series.